-- 10. Section 55(1) of RIPL provides that the Bailiff may, after consultation with the Commissioner, appoint as Assistant Commissioners such number of persons as the Bailiff considers necessary for the purpose of providing the Commissioner with assistance in the performance of his functions.
-As originally enacted, section 55 provided that those persons eligible to be appointed as an Assistant Commissioners were persons who hold or had held certain types of judicial office.
-This was amended with effect from 28 March 2018,15 with the result that the Bailiff may now appoint at the request of the Commissioner any person who is fit and proper to be an Assistant Commissioner.16 This amendment was designed to permit the appointment of specialised inspectors from the United Kingdom's Investigatory Powers Commissioner's Office ("IPCO"). - 11.
-As in previous years,17 the United Kingdom Investigatory Powers Commissioner (since October 2019 the Rt Hon Sir Brian Leveson) agreed to make available (without charge to the Government of Guernsey, save as to travel and subsistence), the services of two Senior IPCO Inspectors who, following my request, were appointed by the Bailiff as Assistant Commissioners for the purposes of my March 2022 inspection visit.
-These Assistant Commissioners were Mr Nicholas Fletcher and Mr Danny Caldwell. - 12.
-I wish to place on record my gratitude to Sir Brian Leveson and all those concerned at IPCO for providing me with the services of these Inspectors and for their invaluable support during the inspection process.
-I also wish to extend my gratitude to the Bailiff for his continued willingness to appoint Mr Fletcher and Mr Caldwell as Assistant Commissioners. - 13.
-Both Assistant Commissioners brought an expertise and understanding to the task of the inspection which no Commissioner, no matter how senior, could be expected to possess.
-Their detailed observations, together with recommendations drawn from their expert knowledge of current best practice in United Kingdom law enforcement, were
+- 11. As in previous years, 16 the United Kingdom Investigatory Powers Commissioner (since October 2019 the Rt Hon Sir Brian Leveson) agreed to make available (without charge to the Government of Guernsey, save as to travel and subsistence), the services of two Senior IPCO Inspectors who, following my request, were appointed by the Bailiff as Assistant Commissioners for the purposes of my April 2023 inspection visit.
+These Assistant Commissioners were Mr Nicholas Fletcher and Mr Danny Caldwell.
+17 - 12.
+One again, I wish to place on record my gratitude to Sir Brian Leveson and all those concerned at IPCO for providing me with the services of these Inspectors and for their invaluable support during the inspection process.
+I also wish to extend again my gratitude to the Bailiff both for his continued support for the inspection process and his willingness to appoint Mr Fletcher and Mr Caldwell as Assistant Commissioners. - 13.
+As in the case of my previous inspections, both Assistant Commissioners brought an expertise and understanding to the task of the inspection which no Commissioner could be expected to possess.
+Their detailed observations, together with recommendations drawn from their expert knowledge of current best practice in United Kingdom law enforcement, were made in oral briefings to relevant personnel during the course of our inspection visit and have since been reduced to confidential written reports which are submitted to the Bailiff together with this report.
+These confidential reports may, at the Bailiff's discretion, be provided to those who apply for and authorise the use of investigative powers, so as to assist with training and the continuing pursuit of best practice.

-15 By the Regulation of Investigatory Powers (Bailiwick of Guernsey) (Amendment) Ordinance 2018.
+14 By the Regulation of Investigatory Powers (Bailiwick of Guernsey) (Amendment) Ordinance 2018.

-16 Section 55(2A).
+15 Section 55(2A).

-17 As a result of a practice initiated by my predecessor, Lord Anderson of Ipswich K.B.E.
-Q.C..
+16 As a result of a practice initiated by my predecessor, Lord Anderson of Ipswich K.B.E.
+K.C..